jaybeeuu/js-demos/module-spotting/README.md

 In this case any module importing `missingModule` will only ba able to use `c` and `d` because `a`, `b` `e` were defined on an object which will have been tied up by the garbage collector...
 For this reason you should be cautious about mixing `module.exports` and `exports` and in general only use one or the other.You might also see this: `module.exports = exports = ...` which allows `exports` to be used _after_ `module.exports` has been set.
 Still anything written to it before will be lost.

 On the whole though `CommonJS` is a reasonably good module system it's syntax is terse and there aren't many gotchas.
 It has a clean syntax and the `require` statements which pull in code can go anywhere in the file which can lend readability.
 On the down side the `require` statements can go anywhere so the dependencies of a file are not necessarily obvious.
 We haven't talked about cyclic dependencies (module A depends on B depends on A) but `CommonJS` [handles](https://nodejs.org/docs/latest/api/modules.html#cycles) them reasonably robustly.

+#### Running the Examples

+If you want to play around with this style of module a bit then you can find some of the examples above in the `node-examples` directory in the root of this project.

+running `npm run examples` will run `node-examples/index.js` in node, and you can start it with a debugger with `npm run examples:debug`.

 ### [UMD]((https://github.com/umdjs/umd)